moises-m-limon/MSDS-601-project/README.md

 I can help identify common problems with linear regression models.

-Do you know if your data is heteroskdastic?
+Do you know if your data is heteroskedastic?
 Are you sure your variables have a linear relationship?

 Do your residuals follow a normal distribution?